 Moreover, it “may trigger frustration or potentially depressed feelings, depending on task autonomy,” revealed a 2018 study.
 It is a feeling of dissatisfaction and frustration which makes you feel empty inside.

-When you feel extremely bored it can lead to physical symptoms like exhaustion and fatigue.
+When you feel extremely bored at home, it can lead to physical symptoms like exhaustion and fatigue.
 Neel adds “People prone to boredom are also prone to mental disorders such as depression, overeating, substance misuse and dependence, and gambling.”

-What to do when bored
+What to do when you’re bored at home

 “The best cure for boredom is to make sure you have regular new challenges and interesting things to do so one incident won’t throw you off too much,” explains Marcia Reynolds Psy.D.
 If you find yourself extremely bored at home and can’t think of anything to kill time, then here are some fun, productive and creative ideas for you to counter boredom when stuck at home: